Lecture 2

 Least Squares Recovery with SVD and Pseudoinverse

-Now that we have a matrix operator recovered we can formulate the forward problem as \(A\mathbf{x} = \mathbf{b}\) with our known \(A\) and \(\mathbf{b}\), and we want to recover \(\mathbf{x}\).
-To do this we use the SVD decomposition to gather the pseudo inverse.
-We can decide to filter out some of the singular values that are very small to improve the conditioning on the matrix as well, using a cutoff value for example.
+Now that we have recovered a matrix operator, we can formulate the forward problem as \(A\mathbf{x} = \mathbf{b}\) with known \(A\) and \(\mathbf{b}\), where we want to recover \(\mathbf{x}\).
+To do this we use the SVD to construct the pseudoinverse.
+We can also decide to filter out singular values that are very small — using a cutoff value, for example — to improve the conditioning of the inversion.

 SVD Decomposition